Magicka Dragonknight PvP Build ESO – Inferno

 Dragon Rheum, Dragon’s Blood, and Columbine

-Class (all), Light Armor (all), Heavy Armor (all), Medium Armor (all), 1h and Shield (all), Dual Wield (all except Controlled Fury), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Vampire (all except Unnatural Movement)
+Class (all), Light Armor (all), Heavy Armor (all), Medium Armor (all), Destruction Staff (all except tri-focus), Dual Wield (all except Controlled Fury), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first), Psijic Order (Clairvoyance and Concentrated barrier)

 Tips & Misc.

 - Maintain your buffs & debuffs/DoTs to maximize the amount of tankiness and damage potential that the build offers.

 - Your Coagulating Blood is your bread and butter burst heal; use it when you’re taking massive amounts of pressure.
 However, you also want to utilize Resolving Vigor for if you need a small amount of healing and to augment your burst heal, allowing you to top your HP off.

 - Burning Embers is an amazing heal over time.
 Apply this to as many people as possible to maximize its effectiveness.

 - Stunning someone before you use your 3 stack Molten Whip will cause them to take the full brunt of your assault, so use Shattering Rocks or Leap in those key moments.

 - Use Race Against Time to remove snares from yourself to be able to move to LoS.
 Additionally, using it prior to your burst will give you minor force, allowing you to hit for maximum critical damage!

 - Try to get Molten Whip to 3 stacks before you use it.
 Typically you wont have an issue getting to 3 stacks applying all of your damage over time abilities and Flames of Oblivion.
 However, if you find yourself 1 stack short, re-use Flames of Oblivion.